 Performance-Based Scopes of Work: The use of performance-based SOWs ensures that the customer’s desired end result is achieved.
-Multiple Government reviews of the contractor’s work plan are customarily conducted using the ProjNet DrChecksTM online document review platform; this ensures that the customer has visibility of, input, and review of the contractor’s proposed design for the project.
+Multiple Government reviews of the contractor’s design are customarily conducted using the ProjNet DrChecksTM online document review platform; this ensures that the customer has visibility, input, and review of the contractor’s proposed product.
 MRR contractors are also required to focus on and manage project risks.

-IDIQ Contractors: Our IDIQ contractors were specifically selected based on their qualifications and experience in medical facility repair and construction projects.
+IDIQ Contractors: Our IDIQ contractors are specifically selected based on their qualifications and experience in medical facility design, repair, and construction projects.
 These contractors have employed professionals in the field of medical facility design and guarantee that implementation of the work plan will satisfy the performance specifications of the scope of work and The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) requirements.

-Design-Build Construction Contract Advantages: The use of work plans prepared by the contractor instead of government-furnished designs eliminates change orders and risk due to design omissions and errors.
-The government reviews and accepts the work plan, but the contractor retains the design liability.
-Significant time savings can be achieved using the D-B contract approach, by eliminating the lengthy construction proposal receipt and review process of the traditional design-bid-build contracting mechanism.
-On the MRR Program, projects are typically competed by Request for Proposals (RFPs) among the appropriate contractor pool (Restricted [8A] vs. Unrestricted [Large Biz plus 8A]), and are then awarded at a Firm Fixed Price (FFP) to the contractor determined to present the Best Value to the Government to execute the work.
-Alternatively, a Lowest Price/Technically Acceptable selection criteria may also be employed for simple projects.
+Design-Build Construction Contract Advantages: The use of work plans prepared by the contractor instead of Government-furnished designs eliminates change orders and minimizes risk due to design omissions and errors.
+The Government reviews and accepts the design, but the contractor retains design liability.
+Significant time savings can be achieved using the D-B approach, which eliminates the lengthy construction proposal receipt and review process of the traditional design-bid-build acquisition strategy.
+On the MRR Program, projects are typically competed using Request for Proposals (RFPs) among the appropriate contractor pool (Restricted [8A] vs. Unrestricted [Large Biz plus 8A]), and are then awarded at a Firm-Fixed-Price (FFP) to the contractor determined to provide the Best Value to the Government to execute the work.
+Alternatively, a Lowest Price/Technically Acceptable selection criteria may also be employed for projects of a less complex nature.

-Quality: The majority of our MRR projects are successfully completed on time and have high customer satisfaction.
-The likelihood of project success and quality workmanship is high using MRR because we exercise annual ordering period options and award new task orders only if the contractor’s past performance on previous task orders is satisfactory.
+Quality: The majority of MRR projects are successfully completed on time and have high customer satisfaction.
+The likelihood of project success and quality workmanship is high using MRR because we exercise annual ordering period options and award new task orders only if the contractor’s past performance on previous task orders has been demonstrated to be satisfactory.

-Best Applications: Projects best suited for MRR Design-Build Construction contracts are Operations and Maintenance (O&M, not MILCON) Congressionally-appropriated, and typically programmed at $300,000 or greater.
-Our niche is primarily those projects that are beyond the typical capabilities of a Job Order Contract (JOC) or Simplified Acquisition of Base Engineering Requirements contractor.
+Projects best suited for MRR Design-Build Construction contracts are Operations and Maintenance (O&M, not MILCON) Congressionally-appropriated, and typically programmed at $300,000 or greater for construction.
+Our niche is primarily those projects that are beyond the typical capabilities of a Job Order Contract (JOC) or Simplified Acquisition of Base Engineering Requirements (SABER) contractor.
 We have discovered that this niche is fairly wide and that our customers appreciate the responsiveness and flexibility afforded by our program.

 Download the MRR fact sheet (PDF)